haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <br>

 <hr><hr>
 ## Conclusions

 We have demonstrated the use of cross-linking data from mass spectrometry for guiding the docking process in HADDOCK.
-The results show that it is not straightforward to satisty all cross-links, even when false positives are first identified with DisVis.
+The results show that it is not straightforward to satisfy all cross-links, even when false positives are first identified with DisVis.
-Even in the original work of [Ferber et al. 2016](https://www.nature.com/articles/nmeth.3838){:target="_blank"}  from which the cross-links were taken, many cross-links remained violated.
-See for example check Suppl Table 5 in  the corresponding [supplementary material](https://media.nature.com/original/nature-assets/nmeth/journal/v13/n6/extref/nmeth.3838-S1.pdf){:target="_blank"}.
-The cross-linking experiments might have captured transient or non-native interactions.
+In the original work of [Ferber et al. 2016](https://www.nature.com/articles/nmeth.3838){:target="_blank"} from which the cross-links were taken, many cross-links remained violated.
+See for example Suppl.
+Table 5 in  the corresponding [supplementary material](https://media.nature.com/original/nature-assets/nmeth/journal/v13/n6/extref/nmeth.3838-S1.pdf){:target="_blank"}.
+It is also possible that the cross-linking experiments might have captured transient or non-native interactions.

-Further our modelling here was based on homology models, which brings another level of complexity.
-Also clearly some domains show much more variability in their position (e.g. C34_wHTH1), which might explain why they are not seen in the cryo-EM density.
+Our modelling here was based on homology models, which brings another level of complexity.
+Clearly some domains show much more variability in their positions (e.g. C34_wHTH1), which might explain why they are not seen in the cryo-EM density.

 And finally, using the cryo-EM data to pre-orient molecules prior to docking seems to be a better strategy in this particular case.